-France records its highest temperature since records began at 44.3 Celsius: Meteo France
+Temperatures in France cross 45C threshold for first time ever: Meteo France

 A heatwave has struck the whole European continent this week.

-Wildfires have ravaged nearly 10,000 acres across Catalonia — the blazes are said to be among the worst the region has seen in 20 years.
+In the Spanish city of Cordoba, a 17-year-old boy died on Thursday of heatstroke, according to authorities, while wildfires have ravaged nearly 10,000 acres across Catalonia — the blazes are said to be among the worst the region has seen in 20 years.

-On Wednesday, Germany set a new record for June record at 38.6 Celsius.
-Poland also set a record for the month at 38.2 Celsius, and the Czech Republic recorded another June high of 38.9 Celsius.

 Why has the heatwave gripped Europe this month?